 Many persons have a constellation of major risk factors, life-habit risk factors, and emerging risk factors that constitute a condition called the metabolic syndrome.
 Factors characteristic of the metabolic syndrome are abdominal obesity, atherogenic dyslipidemia (elevated triglyceride, small LDL particles, low HDL cholesterol), raised blood pressure, insulin resistance (with or without glucose intolerance), and prothrombotic and proinflammatory states.
 ATP III recognizes the metabolic syndrome as a secondary target of risk-reduction therapy, after the primary target - LDL cholesterol.
-Diagnosis and treatment of the metabolic syndrome is described below under "Benefit Beyond LDL Lowering: The Metabolic Syndrome as a Secondary Target of Therapy."
+Diagnosis and treatment of the metabolic syndrome as a Secondary Target of Therapy."